-Animal Rahat is known for rescuing animals from life-threatening circumstances, improving the lives of working animals, and operating two wonderful sanctuaries, but that only scratches the surface of all that it’s accomplishing in India.
+Animal Rahat is known for rescuing animals from life-threatening circumstances, improving the lives of working animals, and operating three wonderful sanctuaries, but that only scratches the surface of all that it’s accomplishing in India.

 The Animal Rahat team stops cruelty before it happens by teaching animal owners preventive care.
 The group emphasizes how vital it is to provide bullocks, horses, donkeys, and other working animals with shade and rest, nutritious and sufficient food, and access to fresh, clean water and warns of the harm that can be caused by unbalanced or overloaded carts and improperly fitting harnesses that cut into the animals’ flesh.
 The team also replaces painful nose ropes with face halters (morkees) and actively enlists the cooperation of local authorities to confiscate spiked bits and other cruel and illegal devices that cause tremendous suffering.